clef/handbook/Operations Documents/Effective Meetings.md

 # Effective meetings and group work

-To increase flexibility in how and where employees at Clef work, we agree on a shared set of constraints for group work and meetings.
+To increase flexibility in how and where employees at Comake work, we agree on a shared set of constraints for group work and meetings.

 ## Meeting Ettiquette